samm0ss/electron-pdf/README.md

     -s | --printSelectionOnly  Boolean - Whether to print selection only false - default

+    -m | --marginsType          Integer - Specify the type of margins to use 0 - default
+                                 1 - none
+                                 2 - minimum

+    -d | --disableCache        Disable HTTP caching

     -t | --trustRemoteContent  Boolean - Whether to trust remote content loaded in the Electron webview.
 False by default.
     --type                     String - The type of export, will dictate the output file type.  'png': PNG image, anything else: PDF File

     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation.
                                          If used in conjunction with -e this will override the default timeout of 10 seconds

+    -W | --waitForTitle        String - Wait until window.title is equal to this string before rendering page, or until outputWait is done, whichever occurs first

     --ignoreCertificateErrors  Boolean - If true, all certificate errors thrown by Electron will be ignored.
 This can be used to accept self-signed and untrusted certificates.
 You should be aware of the security implications of setting this flag. false - default
 ```